20. Penmanship, Black Forest Cake,

 - Relax, these three are not going to turn out to be murdering maniacs.

 - On catnip (usually).

 - During this time, chocolate was first integrated into cakes and cookies.
-The Morello (sour) cherries of the Black Forest region, the Kirschwasser rendered from the cherries, chocolate, and cream were combined to produce a heavenly desert.
+Black Forest Cake was already a celebrated desert.

 - Folklorist Don Yoder postulates that the song may have its origins in Germanic traditions similar to Grundsaudaag, or Groundhog Day.
 In some German-speaking areas foxes or bears were seen as the weather prognosticators.
 The belief was that the bear would come out of his lair to check whether he could see “over the mountain.”
 If the weather was clear, he would end his hibernation.
 If not, he would return to his sleep for six more weeks.